aastopher/stakk/docs/source/stack.rst

 **Description**

-Stack is designed to stack functions into a register, this registered stack is designed to be consumed by a stack of modular utilities.
+Stack is designed to stack functions into a register, the registered stack is designed to be consumed by a stack of modular utilities.
 This pattern is intended to facilitate a lower barrier for entry to configure command line interfaces, benchmark tasks, and manage threaded agents.

 .. automodule:: sutools
    :members: